Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 ##### Training and validation data selection.
 So basically, during the whole desing process more and more images where added to build up the training and validation data set.
 Ending with a total of 16235 images.
 80 % of them used as initial training data set and the remaining 20% for validation.
 It is important to note that most of the images have had steering angles with values near 0(zero) as shown in mage below.

+The initial data set was shuffled and then splited into training (80%) and validation(20%) data set.

 <br/> ![alt text][image1]

 #### Data preprocessing (Part 1)